Skyscanner/backpack/CONTRIBUTING.md

 You can also run the tests in 'watch mode', which means the process will continually run and run tests every time files change.
 Use `npm run jest:watch` to do this.

+There are also visual regression tests, powered by [Percy](https://www.percy.io/).

+These visual tests are run on CI.
+When a PR is raised, a build should be showing on the Percy Backpack dashboard.
+Head into this build/run and you should be able to view any differences as well as approve or reject the changes.

+> Skyscanner employees only

+You should also be able to locally run the tests with this command from the root dir, but you must have the PERCY_TOKEN environemnt variable set eg:

+`PERCY_TOKEN=123 npm run percy-test`

+You can get the Backpack PERCY_TOKEN value from the Project Settings page in Percy.

-There are also visual regression tests, powered by [Storyshots](https://www.npmjs.com/package/@storybook/addon-storyshots) and [jest-image-snapshot](https://www.npmjs.com/package/jest-image-snapshot).
-Use `npm run jest:visual` to run these.
-They rely on the `dist-storybook` folder being populated with a pre-built Storybook first, which can be generated with `npm run storybook:dist`.
+The visual tests rely on the `dist-storybook` folder being populated with a pre-built Storybook first, which can be generated with `npm run storybook:dist`.

 Visual regression tests run on all Storybook stories titled _'Visual test'_.